2009 Ashes series: Fifth Test

-Starting the day at 80/0, Australia lost both Simon Katich and Shane Watson LBW in quick succession within the first five overs.
-Ponting and Hussey then built an impressive partnership, sharing a stand of 127 runs before Ponting was run out by a direct hit from Andrew Flintoff fielding at mid-off, which marked an important turning point in the match.
+It turned out to be the turning point of the match and, arguably, the series.
 Michael Clarke was then run out in the very next over following some sharp fielding from Andrew Strauss at slip, while Marcus North was next to go when he left his ground to reach for a Graeme Swann delivery but missed, allowing keeper Matt Prior to stump him before he could get back.
-Hussey and Haddin steadied the innings as Hussey reached his first century in 28 Test innings after earlier being dropped by Paul Collingwood on 55, but Haddin was eventually out for 34 attempting a big shot over mid-wicket, where he was caught in the deep by Strauss.
-Harmison took the wicket of Mitchell Johnson for a duck in the next over, and then removed Siddle and Clark in consecutive balls.
+Hussey and Haddin steadied the Australian innings somewhat, but both rode their luck: Hussey survived when Collingwood inexplicably dropped a sitter off Swann's bowling, whilst Haddin chipped one to midwicket that burst through Onions' hands.
+Hussey reached a well deserved century, his first century in 28 Test innings, but Haddin was then out shortly after for 34, attempting an ill-advised hoik over mid-wicket, where he was caught in the deep by Strauss.
+Harmison took the wicket of Mitchell Johnson for a duck in the next over, Collingwood taking a superb catch at second slip, and then removed Siddle and Clark in consecutive balls, caught by Flintoff and Cook respectively.
 Hilfenhaus survived the hat-trick ball, but the match only lasted another two overs as Hussey was caught by Cook at short leg off the bowling of Swann.
-England won the match by 197 runs, to claim a 2–1 series win.
+England won the match by 197 runs, claiming a 2–1 series win and successfully regaining the Ashes.